-IMAP vs POP3, which one should you choose?
+POP vs IMAP, which one should you choose?

-This article will highlight the differences between the POP3 and IMAP protocols and which one you should use.
+This article will highlight the differences between the POP and IMAP protocols and which one you should use

-What is the difference between IMAP and POP3?
+What is the difference between IMAP and POP?

-Furthermore, IMAP will sync your emails so that you will always see the same messages.
+IMAP, however, allows you to view your emails from any client on any device.
+It will also sync your emails so that you will always see the same messages.
 For example, if you delete an email in one client and then check your inbox on a different client and/or device, it will still be deleted.
-With POP, email will not be synced across your clients or devices.

 How can I tell whether I’m using POP or IMAP?

-When you first set up your professional email account with your email client or device, you will have been asked to enter incoming server details.
-This will have either been ‘pop.123-reg.co.uk’ or ‘imap.123-reg.co.uk’.
+When you first set up your mailbox with your email client or device, you will have been asked to enter incoming server details.
+This will vary, depending on when you purchased your package:

-As the names suggest, using ‘pop.123-reg’ will mean that you are using the POP3 protocol, whereas ‘imap.123-reg’ means you are using IMAP.
+As the names suggest, using ‘pop.123-reg.co.uk’ and ‘pop.secureserve.net’ will mean that you are using the POP protocol, whereas ‘imap.123-reg.co.uk’ and ‘imap.secureserve.net’ means you are using IMAP.